ymlee0919/arkit/docs/classes/Arkit/Core/HTTP/Response/DispatcherInterface.md

 # DispatcherInterface

-Class for dispatch the payload response
+Interface to define a payload response dispatcher